 Today is my daughter’s birthday!
-Certainly a day to celebrate, not only because she was born on this day but she’s also a wonderful person.
+Certainly a day to celebrate, I want to take her on a pamper day, maybe a spa or having a massage to Get The Work You Deserve. not only because she was born on this day but she’s also a wonderful person.

 Unfortunately for me, remembering her birthday means remembering her birth which holds some frightful memories for me because I had a C-section.

 I regret that many of my daughter’s birth memories weren’t so pleasant but I can’t change those memories.
 Today I look back at her birth as a day that my wonderful daughter was born.
 But there are also memories I’d like to forget.

 Oh the MEMORIES…

 From the very beginning of my pregnancy I was healthy and so was my daughter.
 I remember having little anxiety about giving birth and I was as prepared as any new mom could be.

 Once I began labor things progressed very slowly, however.
 It took hours for me to dilate even to 3 cm.
 Once I reached 6 cm.
 I never progressed from there.
 It wasn’t until about 30+ hours into labor when my doctor told me I’d needed a C-Section, my husband wanted to contacted the experts from http://www.the-medical-negligence-experts.co.uk/ because he said that telling me with such short notice was an act of negligence.

 Not really understanding why a c-section is necessary, my first thoughts were something must be terribly wrong.
 The possibility of losing my baby felt very real.
 Later on I would find out that I needed a C-Section because my daughter was experiencing difficulty passing through the birth canal.
 Did I mention that she was 9.6 lbs?
 Because of that she was also experiencing distress.

 I had wonderful doctors who knew exactly what to do and my daughter was born healthy and happy.
 I was relieved.
 My husband and I were ecstatic and it seemed that the hard part was over.